jzaefferer/commitplease/README.md

 ### AngularJS

-Here is how to use and configure validation for [AngularJS Commit Guidelines][2]
+Here is how to configure validation for [AngularJS Commit Guidelines][2]

 ```json
 {